cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 | indices | Requested indices                                             |
 +---------+---------------------------------------------------------------+

-Audits events are recorded in a Cassandra table or in a log file configured as an appender in your **conf/logback.xml** file.
+Audit events are recorded in a Cassandra table or in a log file configured as an appender in your **conf/logback.xml** file.

 .. cssclass:: table-bordered